Subcontracts and Subawards Information

 • A budget and scope of work approved by the collaborator’s institution

-• A letter of agreement from an authorized institutional official or signed consortium agreement statement
+• A letter of agreement from an authorized institutional official or signed consortium agreement statement.
+A sample of what should be included is provided here for your convenience.

 • A SUBRECIPIENT COMMITMENT FORM